rcl-cloudtnt/badges/cloudcomputing/virtual_machines.md

 # Assessment

-You will be assessed via a one-on-one online meeting.
-You will be:
+The recipient will be assessed via a one-on-one online meeting.
+The recipient will be:

-- Interviewed on your projects
+- Interviewed on the projects completed
-- Asked to demonstrate a VM hosted with a cloud service provider to determine your competence
+- Asked to demonstrate a VM hosted with a cloud service provider to determine the recipient's competence